Roundup Lawsuit

 Am I Eligible To File a Roundup Cancer Lawsuit?

 If you used Roundup regularly before being diagnosed with non-Hodgkin lymphoma, you might be eligible to file a lawsuit.
+People who are most likely to be exposed to large amounts of Roundup over a long period of time are agricultural workers and farmers.

 - You were directly exposed to Roundup for a long period or were exposed to large amounts of Roundup at 12 years of age or younger.